hey-yahei/Quantization.MXNet/README.md

 | int8/int8 | channel | √ |   | √ | 71.57% |
 | int8/int8 | channel | √ | √ | √ | 72.46% |

-* Only per-layer quantization without fake_bn is tested here.
 * The first convolution layer is excluded when quantize.
-* Weights are quantized into int8 while inputs uint8 with one-side distribution.
+* Weights are quantized into int8 while inputs int8/uint8.
 * No matter whether quantize inputs offline or not, the accuracy can be recovered well via retrain.
 * Only a subset of trainset which contains 10000 images(10 for per class) is used when retrain the net.
 * Retraining seams not very useful for per-channel quantization but a little benefit for fake bn.